corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 tags:
 - CLI
 - CENM command line interface
+- CENM command-line interface
 - shell
-title: CENM Services CLI
+title: CENM Services Command-line Interface
 ---

-# CENM Services Command Line Interface
+# CENM Command-line Interface

-The Services Command Line Interface (CLI) allows you to perform key CENM tasks remotely and securely.
+The CENM Command-line Interface (CLI) allows you to perform key CENM tasks remotely and securely.

-Once you have permissions to access the CENM service you require, you can use the CLI to perform tasks with the following services:
+Once you have the required permissions to access the CENM service you require, you can use the CLI to perform tasks with the following services:

 * Identity Manager
 * Zone management